 - Re-engaging the telephone to connect with clients

 - embrace local small businesses more than the national chains

 We all know by now that “what the customer wants – the customer gets.”
 This is obviously extended to every aspect of the public.
 Like it or not, Media and the government have successfully put fear in many people about the dangers of Covid-19.

-Because of that, these new attitudes, combined with what people are demanding openly to businesses, has ushered in a “new normal” business climate.
-With our varied opinions regarding the legitimacy of the pandemic (which may be overstated), or seen as political, the fact remains that business has radically changed in 2020 and moving into 2021 and beyond, consumers are expecting a totally new and different interaction and engagement.
+Because of that, these new attitudes, combined with what people are demanding openly from businesses, have ushered in a “new normal” business climate.
+With our varied opinions regarding the legitimacy of the pandemic (which may be overstated), or seen as political, the fact remains that business has radically changed in 2020, and moving into 2021 and beyond, consumers are expecting a totally new and different interaction and engagement.

 Nationally recognized coach, consultant, trainer, and speaker